-First, it is costly to sustain this concept due to an ageing population leading to more chronic illnesses and more expensive services.
+First, it is costly to sustain this concept due to an aging population leading to more chronic illnesses and more expensive services.

-There are long wait times for non-essential services and some surgeries, such as magnetic resonance imaging, computer tomography.
+There are long wait times for non-essential services and some surgeries, such as magnetic resonance imaging and computer tomography.
 Even wait times in emergency rooms are on the rise.
-As an example, seniors may have to wait two to three years for hip replacement surgery.
+For example, seniors may have to wait two to three years for hip replacement surgery.

 Chronic disease is increasing among the senior population, increasing the need for community-based solutions.